renich/lyrics/en/the_last_song.rst

     Your life is done,
     the end has come.

-    The rain will draw you down,
+    The rain will draw you down, my love.
     I told you so, I told you so.

     # B